nomasystems/nbson_corpus/README.md

 The configuration map should have the following keys and values.
  - `max_fields`: maximum number of fields on each generated proplist.
 A positive integer.
  - `max_depth`: maximum proplist nesting.
 Even if a proplist is generated as field value or as list field value, this counts as a new level of nesting.
 A non-negative integer.
- - `max_in_count`: maximum number of elements inside nested proplists or list values.
+ - `max_in_count`: maximum number of elements inside nested maps or list values.
 A non-negative integer.

 ## Examples
 The following examples show how to generate:
- - A list of 1 proplists, with 1 maximum field each with no nesting.
+ - A list of 1 map, with 1 maximum field each with no nesting.
     ```erl
     1> nbson_corpus:generate(1, #{max_fields => 1, max_depth => 0}).
     [[{<<"javascript-Zg==">>,
       {javascript,[{}],<<"function(x) { return x; }">>}}]]
     ```
- - A list of 5 proplists, of maximum 1 field each and with no nesting.
+ - A list of 5 maps, of maximum 1 field each and with no nesting.
     ```erl
     2> nbson_corpus:generate(5, #{max_fields => 1, max_depth => 0}).
     [[{<<"double-vQ==">>,63553627.25055845}],